robertefreeman/tester-mcp-client/README.md

 LLM_PROVIDER_API_KEY=YOUR_API_KEY
 ```

-Default values for settings such as `mcpSseUrl`, `systemPrompt`, and others are defined in the `const.ts` file.
+Default values for settings such as `mcpUrl`, `systemPrompt`, and others are defined in the `const.ts` file.
 You can adjust these as needed for your development.

 Run the client locally